kallaway/100-days-of-code/r1-log.md

 * Rework E2E tests to leverage interfaces for the client
 * Create a consistent pattern for dealing with lists / arrays returned with PageSize and NextPageToken
-* Client SDK can now perform POST and GET (list) for weight using both Sync and Async methods
+* Client SDK can now perform POST and GET (list) for weight using both Sync and Async methods Session 2:
+* Implement DELETE /Weight/{id} endpoint
+* Implement GET /Weight/{id} endpoint
+* Refactored the SDK to limit visibility into the guts of the client calls
+* Created seperation between client SDK models and Request/Response REST DTOs